Orientation & Mobility Training: What to Expect

 - Shopping, soliciting assistance when needed, and more

 Training takes place in a wide variety of environments, such as residential, semi-business, business, city and country settings.
-The majority of instruction takes place outdoors with the remainder focusing on how to navigate elevators, escalators and moving sidewalks.
+The majority of instruction takes place outdoors with the remainder focusing on how to navigate indoor environments including elevators, escalators and moving sidewalks.

 Training is personalized to meet each client's needs.
-Typically, class runs Monday through Friday with Saturday and Sunday reserved as travel days.
+Typically, class runs Monday through Friday with Sunday reserved as arrival day and Saturday reserved as departure day.
+Although training sessions take place over the course of several hours or more, two to four lessons are provided during that time with short rest breaks in between each lesson.
 The general daily schedule is as follows:

 - 7:30 a.m.
 Breakfast